DEMONSLAYER66/Overseer/Full Directive List.md

   ![ascii-unclesam](https://github.com/xxjsweezeyxx/Lord-Bottington/assets/133728652/e5534743-b099-4b13-a035-e470c312548f)

   - The automaton will return a glyph (ascii art) of the desired selection.
+  - *This directive typically only works for Discord on *Desktop*.
+Mobile users will not be able to see the full picture, as the image and text will be distorted.
   - When employed, this directive will return a glyph image (ascii art) of either an image (default selection or custom image file) *OR* a text string.
     > - Custom images will be returned as a *.txt* file entitled ***ascii_art.txt***.
     > - *Please note that custom images are a [`🎩 Patron Feature`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Patron%20(Premium)%20Features.md) only.*